learn-co-students/swift-multithreading-lab-dc-web-091619/README.md

 ### Allow for user interaction during filtering

 * Create a new `NSOperationQueue` in `antiqueButtonTapped` and set its `qualityOfService` to `.userInitiated`.
 Next, move into this block the call to the `filterImage` function and its completion block, which prints based on the result.
+The `qualityOfService` parameter, futher discussed in [Apple's documentation](https://developer.apple.com/library/content/documentation/Performance/Conceptual/EnergyGuide-iOS/PrioritizeWorkWithQoS.html#//apple_ref/doc/uid/TP40015243-CH39-SW1), is used to ensure the correct priority for system resources is given to the passed-in block of code.
 * Inside the completion block of the call to `filterImage`, add a new operation block on the `mainQueue` which will wrap the previous contents of the completion block.
 This ensures that when `filterImage` has completed and returned, the activity indicator's status will be updated on the main thread.
 * We still need to update the `imageView` in the main thread.
 Look for the line in `filterImage` where we print out "Setting final result".
 Add a `mainQueue` operation block and insert the two lines where we set the `imageView`'s `image` to `finalResult` and return `true` to the completion block.
 * Now everything should work as expected and the user will never be left *hanging* for a filtering process! 😉